rahmamahdi02/rahmamahdi02/README.md

-### Hi there 👋🏾, I am Rahma (she/her)
+## Hi there 👋🏾, I am Rahma (she/her)

+### A UC Berkeley undergrad with experience in quantitative and qualitative research, who pivoted into tech.

-## I am a software developer.
+I am a software developer.
 I’m passionate about coding, love intellectual challenges, eager to learn, and willing to work with a variety of technologies to solve interesting problems.

-I am a UC Berkeley undergrad with experience in quantitative and qualitative research, who pivoted into tech.
 Curently, I am 🌱 learning about PERN Stack: PostgreSQL, Express, React, and Node.js.

 - ⚡ Fun fact: I have bungee jumped and would love to skydive one day!